hsharrison/experimentator/docs/creation.rst

    (we'd want to change the ``print`` message as well), then we could use ``offer_break`` at multiple levels.

-Unlike the run callback, each context manager is associated with a specific level.
+Context-manager callbacks have the same signature as regular function callbacks, and are the added the same way.
+The only exception is to pass the keyword argument ``is_context=True`` to |Experiment.add_callback|.

-Pass the level name to |Experiment.set_context_manager|:
+With both types of callback, pass the level name to |Experiment.add_callback|.
+Continuing the previous example:

 .. code-block:: python

-   experiment.set_context_manager('block', offer_break)
+   experiment.add_callback('block', offer_break, is_context=True)

 If you are using the context manager to close resources, it may be a good idea to use a try-finally block (see :ref:`tut-cleanup`)